digideskio/redesign/_harp/posts/logo-and-colors-again.md

 ![Color wheel with the four colors from the logo](https://cloud.githubusercontent.com/assets/870668/5054030/c83eb820-6c1e-11e4-96f7-abe24b2b9056.png)

-Sometimes thought you do need lots more colors.
+Sometimes, though, you do need *lots* of colors.

 ![“lots of guns” scene from The Matrix](./images/logo-2/matrix-gun-rack-o.gif)
 *this but for colors*